TwoBitMachines/FlareEngineDocs/source/systems/inventory.rst

      - If enabled, the user can add items into the inventory by clicking on them.
 Specify the layer where the items exist.

 It's important to realize the values in ItemEventData are set internally.
-The only value to be concerned with, if implementing your own methods, is to set itemEventData.success to true or false so the inventory system can properly handle the item once it's used.
+The only value to be concerned with, if implementing your own methods, is to set itemEventData.success to True or False so the inventory system can properly handle the item once it's used.
+If the success value is *not* set, the system will assume a value of True.
 Let's look at some examples of Item Event.

 .. image:: ../images/ItemEvent.png
    :align: center